wpilibsuite/frc-docs/source/docs/software/commandbased/profile-subsystems-commands.rst

 Creating a TrapezoidProfileCommand
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A ``TrapezoidProfileCommand`` can be created two ways - by subclassing the ``TrapezoidProfileCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/organizing-command-based:Inline Commands>`.
-Both methods ultimately extremely similar, and ultimately the choice of which to use comes down to where the user desires that the relevant code be located.
+Both methods are ultimately extremely similar, and ultimately the choice of which to use comes down to where the user desires that the relevant code be located.

 .. note:: If subclassing ``TrapezoidProfileCommand`` and overriding any methods, make sure to call the ``super`` version of those methods!
 Otherwise, motion profiling functionality will not work properly.